shivannis/xandr-docs-public/xandr-docs/articles/curate/geo-radius-segments.md

 ---
-title : Microsoft Curate - Geo Radius Segments description : A geo radius segment is a list of latitude, longitude, and radius data. ms.date : 11/14/2023
+title : Microsoft Curate - Geo Radius Segments description : Learn how you can use geo radius segments for geographical targeting of multiple user locations. ms.date : 11/14/2023
 ---